gmc-code/PC-Using-RTD/docs/index.rst

    setup/VSCode special files.rst
    setup/VSCode conf.py.rst
    setup/Git.rst
-   setup/GitHub new repo.rst
+   setup/GitHub and VSCode.rst
    setup/Read the docs (RTD).rst
-   setup/Push VSCode changes to GitHub.rst
+   setup/VSCode to GitHub to RTDs.rst

 An alternate approach can be followed in the techwritingmatters tutorial which has 4 youtube videos. https://techwritingmatters.com/documenting-with-sphinx-tutorial-intro-overview#Structure_of_the_Tutorial